-7.1.8 Main Control Panel (DC Side)
+7.1.6 Main Control Panel (DC Side)

 You can view the parts of the DC side of the main control panel here (Fig. 7.3).
-Notice the battery selector switch at the top left, when switched on the respective voltage of the battery is shown on the right by the digital volt meter.
+Notice the battery selector switch at the top right, when switched on the respective voltage of the battery is shown above on the digital volt meter.
 Indicator lights are built into most switches and alert you that the selected system is powered.